pollomarzo/AN2DL_fall2022/README.md

 ### 2.2.
 Classifier

-Using a dedicated validation set we tested various combinations of layers and reached the final result showed here.
+Using a dedicated validation set we tested various combinations of layers and reached the final result presented here.

 <p align="center">
 <img width="580px" src="/images/structure_with_input.PNG" alt="TF comparison">